 William D. Gibson

-Bill Gibson is a cultural analyst, semiotician, and theological entrepreneur, working as the Director of Strategic Faith Community Development for the Greater Northwest Area of The United Methodist Church, the largest geographic episcopal area in the United States.
-In the capacity of new church development, he serves United Methodists in Alaska, Idaho, Oregon, and Washington, as well as small parts of Canada (Alaska, Oregon-Idaho, and the Pacific Northwest conferences).
+William Gibson is a cultural analyst, semiotician, and theological entrepreneur, working as the Director of Strategic Faith Community Development for the Greater Northwest Area of The United Methodist Church, the largest geographic episcopal area in the United States.
+In the capacity of new church development, he works with United Methodists in Alaska, Idaho, Oregon, and Washington, as well as small parts of Canada (Alaska, Oregon-Idaho, and the PNW conferences).

-After studying graphic design (ETSU), business (Tusculum College), and biblical & theological studies (Amridge University), he attended graduate school at Duke University where he received his M.Div.
-(Master of Divinity) in theology.
-Bill completed his D.Min.
-(Doctor of Ministry) at Portland Seminary in semiotics and future studies, under his lead mentor Dr. Leonard Sweet.
-His research focus centered on cultural linguistics and the dialogic formation of Christian identity in American consumer iCulture.
+After studying graphic design (ETSU), business (Tusculum College), and biblical & theological studies (Amridge University), he attended graduate school at Duke University where he received his M.Div. in theology.
+Bill completed his doctorate (D.Min.) at Portland Seminary in semiotics and future studies, under his lead mentor Dr. Leonard Sweet.
+His doctoral research focused on cultural linguistics and the dialogic formation of Christian identity in American consumer iCulture.

-Bill also serves as a dissertation advisor and second reader for assigned doctoral candidates at Portland Seminary.
+Bill also serves in an adjunct role as a dissertation advisor and second reader for doctoral candidates at Portland Seminary.
 He is an ordained Elder in The United Methodist Church, who believes that everyone is welcome at God's table.
 He and his wife Traci have three wonderful kids — Tyler, Allison, and JC.